 Okay, here’s the first one, and it’s a big one: How is your family going to handle technology during the holidays?
 (Insert Jaws theme music here.
 Or perhaps that screeching sound from the infamous Psycho scene . . . )

 The minute kids get done with school, they kick into chill-out mode.
 They want to turn off their brains, turn on the TV, and play games.
-And hey, maybe they do deserve a mental break, but it’s up to us to parent them into a healthy mental break.
-If we don’t want our kids to disappear into an iPad/video game/texting fog for the duration of the holidays, then now is the time to think this through.
-Don’t wait until your kids succumb to a Game-Induced Zombie Coma.
-Don’t wait until your teenagers begin texting you from across the room, because they’ve forgotten how to use their lips.
-Don’t wait until you’ve turned into the “Put-Away-that-Stupid-iPod” Police.
-Here are four simple questions about your family’s technology use to discuss before the school break begins:
+And hey, a mental break is great, and probably something most busy kids need, but it’s up to us to parent them into a healthy mental break.
+If we don’t want our kids and teens to disappear into a TV/video game/smart phone fog for the duration of the holidays, then now is the time to think this through.
+Let’s not wait until our kids succumb to a Game-Induced Zombie Coma.
+Let’s not wait until the teenagers begin texting us from across the room because they’ve forgotten how to use their lips.
+Let’s not wait until we’ve turned into the “Turn-Off-that-Stupid-Game” Police.
+Here are four more simple questions to ponder about your family’s holiday technology use, questions that will help your family stay connected—connected to each other—this Christmas: